fanweng/cpp-programming/knowledge-base/concepts/README.md

 - **derived class (child)**: class that inherits from another class.
 - **base class (parent)**: class being inherited from.

+Both *inheritance* and *composition* reuse code but they are different:
+- Inheritance "is-a" relationship: student "is a" person
+- Composition "has-a" relationship: person "has a" book

 ```c++
 class MyClass1 {